peter88213/nvhelp-en/source/getting_started.rst

    Formatting that is not `supported with novelibre
    <basic_concepts.html#formatting-text>`__ is lost.
    The same applies to images.
-   So if your work depends on a sophisticated layout, consider doing the special formatting at the end, when preparing the finished novel for publication.
-If this is not possible, *novelibre* might not be the right tool for you.
+   So if your work depends on a sophisticated layout that is beyond *novelibre's* capabilities, consider using comments as reminders as you write.
+That will help you doing the special formatting at the end, when you prepare the finished novel for publication.
+   If this is not enough, *novelibre* may not be  the right tool for you.

 When your manuscript is ready, create your new project with **File > New > Create from ODT...**.